 Motivation is something that we need to keep ourselves going.
 This is what the audience provides when they listen to your music.

 Someone’s appreciation for your art is invaluable.
-It is the force that inspires you to make more art.
+Furthermore, it is the force that inspires you to make more art.

 You should never be afraid to put your stuff out.
 The more you do so, the more confident you become.
 You also get to know what can be better and keep working towards it.
 Not putting anything out can put your music motivation to a stand still and have a negative impact.